 For the price, you can't really complain.
 You get what you need.

 If you opt for the Vitality Plus variant, you will get 2 brush heads in the box.
 Sadly, the Plus tends to be a couple of pounds more expensive, so although it could appear better value, the saving for 1 extra head, is generally negligible.
+The Plus typically has either a blue or pink coloured grip.

 The brush is relatively easy to hold.
 It has a tapered design where it is thicker at the top of the handle and thinner towards the bottom.
 Oral-B’s more premium models tend to have a more uniform shape down the length of the handle, which I prefer personally.